gwenbell/minbase/README.md

 npm start
 ```

-Minbase will start a local sbot instance.
-Make sure you've turned off scuttlebot if you already have a server running.
+Minbase will start a local sbot instance using `ssb-party`.

 You'll see a lite client invite on your command line.
 Click the lite client invite and accept to generate a new identity and load the websocket server into your browser.
 If you want to import your ssb identity, load your public/private key from `.ssb/secret` into the 'Your Key' tab in minbase.